andoeme/datascience/README.md

 ![Scatter Plot with Linear Regression](linear_regression.jpg)

 **There are only 4 more chapters left in this course and I'll upload them as soon as I complete the tasks.
-I'm looking forward to Probability and Hypothesis Testing.**
+I look forward to Probability and Hypothesis Testing.**